 Seek out and apply for scholarships during your senior year of high school or during the months before you transfer to UCF from another college.

 If you’re applying as a high school student, you will automatically be considered for a UCF Pegasus Scholarship or other admission award.
 The selection process is competitive, as fewer that 25 percent of our students receive an offer.
 If we offer you a scholarship, we will contact you by mail and through your myUCF account.

 One of our most prestigious scholarships, the Provost Award is offered to Florida residents with outstanding academic credentials.
-Awarded to less than 10 percent of the entering freshman class, this award also includes the benefit of admission to The Burnett Honors College upon completion of the Honors application.
+Awarded to less than 10 percent of the entering freshman class, this award also includes priority consideration for admission to The Burnett Honors College upon completion of the Honors application.